AlCalzone/ioBroker.zwave2/README.md

 ### 1.2.0 (2020-06-12)
 * Added a possibility to restart the interview for single nodes
 * The cached lifeline associations (for `Multi Channel Association` and `Association` CCs) are now updated if they are changed during the interview

-### 1.1.0 (2020-06-11)
-* Added support for `Door Lock CC V4`
-* Added support for `Lock CC`
-* Fixed the `E5` issue with Danfoss thermostats (hopefully)
-* Fixed an issue where sleeping nodes could block the entire send queue
-* Fixed an issue where some CCs did not store the received values
-* Fixed an issue where the values of endpoint 1 of some multichannel devices were not updated
-* The node interview is no longer aborted if a response for the following requests times out:
-  * Battery status
-  * Battery health
-  * Binary Sensor status
-  * Multilevel Sensor status

 ## License